MicrosoftDocs/OData-docs/Odata-docs/performance/disable-writer-validations.md

 To learn more about different validation options, consult the [`ValidationKinds` enum documentation](/dotnet/api/microsoft.odata.validationkinds).

-## Disabling writer validations when using `Microsoft.OData.Core` directly
+## Disabling writer validations when using `Microsoft.OData.Core` library directly

-When using the core library directly, you pass the `ODataMessageWriterSettings` directly to the [`ODataMessageWriter`](/dotnet/api/microsoft.odata.odatamessagewriter) construtor.
+When using the core library directly, you pass the [`ODataMessageWriterSettings`](/dotnet/api/microsoft.odata.odatamessagewritersettings) to the [`ODataMessageWriter`](/dotnet/api/microsoft.odata.odatamessagewriter) construtor.

 ```csharp
 ODataMessageWriterSettings settings = new ODataMessageWriterSettings